goarchit/archit/FAQ.md

 A9)  No, it is overrideable in the configuration file.

 Q10) Is there a chat board for this project?
-A10) Yes, currently hosted at http://farmbase.carpenter-farms.us:3000, plans are to host it
+A10) Yes, soon to be hosted at http://www.cryptocurrencytalk.org
-     at http://chat.archit.it eventually (domain pending on project progress)

 Q11) What is this "Raptor" setting?
 A11) Rator (short for Rapid Tornado) is a class of fountain codes that is used by Archit to provide